Updated on September 1, 2020. We’ll continue to update our response to support the evolving needs of our users.

 As the impact of COVID-19 grows, we here at Dobility recognize the considerable challenges that many of our users are facing.
-We’re committed to helping them adapt and still deliver on their projects by immediately facilitating the transition from in-person data collection to alternative methods such as phone surveying, also known as computer-assisted telephone interviewing (CATI).
+We’re committed to helping them adapt and still deliver on their projects by facilitating the transition to safer data collection, including safer methods of in-person data collection and alternative methods such as phone surveying, also known as computer-assisted telephone interviewing (CATI).
 We’re also rapidly making new capabilities and platform flexibility available.

 It’s impossible to overstate our appreciation of all of our users, colleagues, and the entire global community of practitioners who are working tirelessly to collect data that informs high-impact policy and programming across the world.
 Below is our commitment to them:

 - We launched the Safe People + Data Initiative, with support from partners and users across the world, to provide methodologies and resources for safer data collection.

 - We’re helping users immediately transition to using SurveyCTO for CATI applications.

 - We’re continuously developing expanded functionality and resources for CATI-related needs and for adapting projects in other ways, including this panel discussion on innovative approaches for safely collecting data with experts from the World Bank Group (WBG), Innovations for Poverty Action (IPA), U.S. Agency for International Development (USAID), the Abdul Latif Jameel Poverty Action Lab (J-PAL), and Global Partnership for Sustainable Development Data (GPSDD).

 - We’re engaging broadly to understand how user needs are evolving.
 Tell us more about how we can help by emailing us at firstname.lastname@example.org.
 We’re ensuring that SurveyCTO continues to perform at the highest levels of reliability and quality.

 Read on to learn more about our approach.